Explore more calculators

 Yes.
 Profitability comes from consistency and risk management, not position size.
 Many professional traders grow accounts slowly but steadily using controlled risk.

-The safest approach is to risk a fixed percentage of your account per trade (typically 1–2%).
-Your lot size should always be calculated based on that rule, not on how confident you feel.
+The safest approach is to risk a fixed percentage of your account per trade, usually 1–2%.
+Your lot size should always be calculated from that rule, not from emotion.

 Because even a profitable strategy can fail with poor risk management.
 Lot size controls how much you lose when you're wrong, which ultimately determines long-term survival.